Neda-Sal/Contraception_Choice_Classification/README.md

 # Presentation

-I created an app using streamlit that takes user input and generates a prediction based on the features.
+I created an app using streamlit that takes user input and generates a prediction based on the features that the user inputs.
+I plan to host the app on heroku in the near future, for now, a demo can be seen below.

 [APP Demo](https://github.com/Neda-Sal/Contraception_Choice_Classification/blob/main/contraception_streamlit_app.webm)